uttiyahazra/kubernetes-project/myk8sapp/README.md

 ```
 #### Accessing the Prometheus and Grafana endpoints & visualization

-1. Following the official GitHub documentation of [kube-promethus-stack] (https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) the kube-prometheus-stack was installed.
+1. Following the instructions mentioned in official GitHub documentation of kube-promethus-stack https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack the kube-prometheus-stack was installed.

-2. To make the Prometheus & Grafana endpoints accessible over deployed NGINX ingress, the respective ingress configurations (part of Helm chart) were added and similar to above mentoned way the access-URLS of http://prometheus.ingress.com/ and [Grafana] (http://prometheus-grafana.ingress.com/) were whitelisted in .../etc/hosts configuration.
+2. To make the Prometheus & Grafana endpoints accessible over deployed NGINX ingress, the respective ingress configurations (part of Helm chart) were added and similar to above mentoned way the access-URLS of http://prometheus.ingress.com/ and http://prometheus-grafana.ingress.com/ were whitelisted in .../etc/hosts configuration.
 Afterwards the Prometheus and Grafana were accessible accordingly.